+9.1.1.
+The total cost for any entry into a promotional competition shall not exceed R1.50.

-- 9.1.1.
-Any promotional material for a competition service must clearly display the full cost to enter the competition and any cost to the user to obtain the prize. - 9.1.2.
-Any promotional material for a competition service must include details of how the competition operates. - 9.1.3.
-Interactive competition services with an ongoing incremental cost, must, at reasonable intervals, inform the customer of any additional costs, and must require the customer to actively confirm their continued participation. - 9.1.4.
-Promotional material must clearly state any information which is likely to affect a decision to participate, including: - (a) the closing date; - (b) any significant terms and conditions, including any restriction on the number of entries or prizes which may be won: - (c) an adequate description of prizes, and other items offered to all or a substantial majority of participants, including the number of major prizes; - (d) any significant age, geographic or other eligibility restrictions; - (e) any significant costs which a reasonable consumer might not expect to pay in connection with collection, delivery or use of the prize or item; - (f) the entry mechanism and workings of the competition. - 9.1.5.
-The following additional information must also be made readily available on request, if not contained in the original promotional material: - (a) how and when prize-winners will be informed; - (b) the manner in which the prizes will be awarded; - (c) when the prizes will be awarded; - (d) how prize-winner information may be obtained; - (e) any criteria for judging entries; - (f) any alternative prize that is available; - (g) the details of any intended post-event publicity; - (h) any supplementary rules which may apply; - (i) the identity of the party running the competition and responsible for the prizes. - 9.1.6.
+9.1.2.
+Any promotional material for a competition service must clearly display the full cost to enter the competition and any cost to the user to obtain the prize.

+9.1.3.
+Any promotional material for a competition service must include details of how the competition operates.

+9.1.4.
+Interactive competition services with an ongoing incremental cost, must, at reasonable intervals, inform the customer of any additional costs, and must require the customer to actively confirm their continued participation.

+9.1.5.
+Promotional material must clearly state any information which is likely to affect a decision to participate, including:

+(a) the closing date;

+(b) any significant terms and conditions, including any restriction on the number of entries or prizes which may be won;

+(c) an adequate description of prizes, and other items offered to all or a substantial majority of participants, including the number of major prizes;

+(d) any significant age, geographic or other eligibility restrictions;

+(e) any significant costs which a reasonable consumer might not expect to pay in connection with collection, delivery or use of the prize or item;

+(f) the entry mechanism and workings of the competition.

+9.1.6.
+The following additional information must also be made readily available on request, if not contained in the original promotional material:

+- (a) how and when prize-winners will be informed; - (b) the manner in which the prizes will be awarded; - (c) when the prizes will be awarded; - (d) how prize-winner information may be obtained; - (e) any criteria for judging entries; - (f) any alternative prize that is available; - (g) the details of any intended post-event publicity; - (h) any supplementary rules which may apply; - (i) the identity of the party running the competition and responsible for the prizes.

+9.1.7.
 Competition services and promotional material must not:

-- (a) use words such as 'win' or 'prize' to describe items intended to be offered to all or a substantial majority of the participants; - (b) exaggerate the chance of winning a prize; - (c) suggest that winning a prize is a certainty; - (d) suggest that the party has already won a prize and that by contacting the promoter of the competition, that the entrant will have definitely secured that prize. - 9.1.7.
+(a) use words such as 'win' or 'prize' to describe items intended to be offered to all or a substantial majority of the participants;

+(b) exaggerate the chance of winning a prize;

+(c) suggest that winning a prize is a certainty;

+(d) suggest that the party has already won a prize and that by contacting the promoter of the competition, that the entrant will have definitely secured that prize.

+9.1.8.
 Any customer entering an IVR, SMS or MMS competition after the competition has closed must be sent a reply indicating that the competition has already closed.
-This is in order to prevent a customer from spending unnecessary time on a call or submitting repeated entries for a competition after the closing date or time. - 9.1.8.
+This is in order to prevent a customer from spending unnecessary time on a call or submitting repeated entries for a competition after the closing date or time.

+9.1.9.
 If a competition closes at a specific time of day, then that time must be clearly communicated to all entrants.
 For live television competitions, an appropriate count down or advanced warning must be provided.